twrightsman/grz-tools/README.md

 # GRZ CLI

-A tool to encrypt and upload files to S3 with MD5 checksum logging.
+A command-line tool for validating, encrypting, uploading and downloading submissions to/from a GDC/GRZ (Genomrechenzentrum).

 ## Table of Contents